Across the country, thousands of responsibly armed Americans are asking smart questions about concealed carry insurance:

 What Is Concealed Carry Insurance?

 Concealed carry insurance is a relatively new concept, bred from the rising number of registered concealed carry permit holders throughout the United States.
-In the most basic of terms, concealed carry insurance (and in a broader sense, self-defense insurance) provides legal protection benefits to the holder should he or she ever have to use force in a self-defense or home-defense incident.
+In the most basic of terms, concealed carry insurance provides legal protection benefits to the holder should he or she ever have to use force in a self-defense or home-defense incident.